ratwolfzero/hopalong_python/README.md

 - time
 - resource

-Time and Resource libraries if you want to track process time and system memory used.
+Import the "Time" and "Resource" libraries if you want to track process time and system memory used.
 Otherwise, please comment out the relevant code snippets.

     import matplotlib.pyplot as plt